You may be admitted to Youngstown State University with credits from non-traditional educational sources.

 For more information regarding PLA credit and guidelines, please see the Prior Learning Assessment website.

-The US Military is considered one of the finest training institutes in the world.
-Every veteran or currently serving military student is entitled to a review of his or her military training to determine if college credit can be awarded.
+The US Military is considered one of the finest training institutions in the world.
+Every Veteran or currently serving military student is entitled to a review of his or her military training to determine if college credit can be awarded.

-An individual who has served or is serving in the United States Armed Forces and has completed Basic Military Training will receive credit for that training.
+An individual who has served or is serving in the United States Armed Forces and has completed Basic Military Training will receive appropriate credit for that training.
 Credit may also be granted for "military job skill training" obtained while a member of the U.S. Armed Forces.
 A copy of the applicant's DD Form 214 and JST or CCAF must be supplied to the Office of Veterans Affairs in order to validate and award such credit.
 Be advised that credit awarded for various military education may not relate, or be applicable to the student's chosen field of study and as a result may not fulfill specific degree requirements.
+Every effort will be made to maximize the amount of college credit awarded for military training.

 Questions should be addressed to the Office of Veterans Affairs, (330) 941-2503.
 See the Office of Veterans Affairs website for more information.